5 Best Alternatives to Third-Party Cookies | 23 Mar, 2022

 4. Potential of other Alternatives

 Chrome is likewise finding ways of alleviating potential workarounds, for example, cache examination, navigation tracking, and network-level following.
-Some workarounds would help the large organizations.
+Some workarounds would help large organizations.

 For instance, they use co-owned web-based properties to see themselves as first parties.
 It means they could share the cookies and data within related spaces.
 That is incredible if you’re Google and own YouTube or Facebook and own Instagram and WhatsApp.
 You can read about some more proposals in Google’s privacy sandbox.